nl-rse/nl-rse.github.io/_posts/2021-04-21-software reusability.md

 One of the aims of a future *reusabilithon* is to gather more feedback on the suitability of the current reusability checklist and improve it.
 The long-term aim of such a list is to provide researchers with a useful tool to be able to improve the reusability of the software they produce.

 The long term aim of running a *reusabilithon* is making RSE's (and researchers writing research code) aware of what reusability is about and to develop their expertise in using tools to improve reusability.
-In the future, some of the checks in the reusability checklist could be automated by using tools such as [howfairis](https://github.com/fair-software/howfairis), [fairtally](https://github.com/fair-software/fairtally), [fossa open source compliance management](https://fossa.com/product/open-source-license-compliance), [GFZ software quality assurance](https://gitext.gfz-potsdam.de/software/services/fair/software-quality-assurance), etc. We expect the reusabilithon can help identify additional tools that can automate some checks.
+In the future, some of the checks in the reusability checklist could be automated by using tools such as [howfairis](https://github.com/fair-software/howfairis), [fairtally](https://github.com/fair-software/fairtally), [fossa open source compliance management](https://fossa.com/product/open-source-license-compliance), [Augur](https://www.augurlabs.io/live-examples/), [GFZ software quality assurance](https://gitext.gfz-potsdam.de/software/services/fair/software-quality-assurance), etc. We expect the reusabilithon can help identify additional tools that can automate some checks.
 However instead of automating everything from the start, we need to validate that the points in this checklist are indeed useful for software reuse.

 ### Are you interested in participating in future reusabilithons?
 Contact us!
-Dear reader, if you are involved in developing research software -- whether it is in the form of small data analysis scripts or complex libraries -- and you would like to participate in future reusabilithons, please leave a comment or [send an email](mailto:c.martinez@esciencecenter.nl), and join our effort!
+Dear reader, if you are involved in developing research software -- whether it is in the form of small data analysis scripts or complex libraries -- and you would like to participate in future reusabilithons, please leave a comment or send an email to [c.martinez@esciencecenter.nl](mailto:c.martinez@esciencecenter.nl), and join our effort!

+### References